 What is the best way for a family to get around Paris?

-If you’re traveling into Paris with family from any of the Paris airports, book a transfer.
+If you’re traveling to Paris with family from any of the Paris airports, book a transfer.

 Navigating the metro system in Paris with family is much easier than you’d think and is the most affordable and best way for a family to get around Paris.

-Children under four can travel on any public transport network (bus, train, tram, or metro) for free and children age four to nine pay a half fare.
+Children under four can travel on any public transport network (bus, train, tram, or metro) for free, and children aged four to nine pay a half fare.

 Currently, 90% of metro stations have motorized, wide-access ticket gates for wheelchairs and strollers.
 Many of the stations have elevators, but not all.
 If you’re bringing a stroller, prepare to carry it up and down steps on some occasions.